sachin52b/pwn.college-sachin/000_CITADEL_CTF/008_Selected_Ambient_Work.md

 Most of the text was an informative description about Aphex Twin, a famous electronic musician, but one segment clearly stood out — “1 L0V3 1DM” — which didn’t fit naturally with the rest of the text.
 This unusual phrase was the actual flag for the challenge.

-Thus, by methodically cleaning the audio, isolating the Morse beeps, and decoding the message, we successfully extracted the hidden flag.

 ## REFERENCES
 https://www.audacityteam.org/
 https://morsecode.world/international/decoder/audio-decoder-adaptive.html